SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch4_Transaction_Management.md

 2. Different journal modes

-   1. delete (delete the journal afte the write-transaction)
+   1. delete (delete the journal afte the write-transaction, the default one)
-   2. truncate (set the size to 0)
+   2. truncate (set the size to 0 afater the write-transaction)
-   3. persist (do nothing to it)
+   3. persist (do nothing to it after the transaction)
    4. memory (the journal is stored in memory)

+      > What will happen to the in-memory journal after the write-transaction

+   5. off (no journaling)

       > This is the default option for memory databases
       >